imrahulkumar/nodeTsGeoLocation/readme.md

 ## For Geo Location query

-- Go to documentation for the update []('https://docs.mongodb.com/manual/tutorial/geospatial-tutorial/')
+- Go to documentation for the update [click here](https://docs.mongodb.com/manual/tutorial/geospatial-tutorial/)